0xAX/asm/content/asm_6.md

 As a first step, we need to shift right the integral part of our number so that only one digit remains before the point.
 In the case of `0b101`, we need to shift right two digits.
 Basically when we are doing each shift - we divide our number by `2`.
 This is done because our number has base `2`.
 Shifting the number twice, we divide our number by $$2^{2}$$.
 To keep the original value unchanged, we multiple it by $$2^{2}$$.
 As a result, our initial number `0b101.101` is now represented as `0b1.01101 * 2^2`.

 After this, we need to add the number of shifts to the special number called `bias`.
 For single-precision floating-point numbers, it is equal to `127`.
 So we get - `2 + 127 = 129` or `0b10000001`.
 This is our `exponent`.
 The `mantissa` is just the fractional part of the number that we got after shifting it.
-We just put all the numbers of the fractional parts to the 23 `mantissa` bits.
+We just put all the numbers of the fractional parts to the 23 `mantissa` bits and rest filled with zeros.

 If we combine all together, we can see how our number `5.625` is represented in a computer memory: